salsify/salsify_rubocop/README.md

 #rubocop-changes Slack channel to ensure the broader Salsify Ruby community is on board with the change.
 Non-Salsify
 developers should file an issue via GitHub with proposed changes.

+When enabling a cop we try to keep the following points in mind to avoid overburdening consumers:

+* Does the cop support safe auto-correction?
+If not, do we expect a large number of offenses needing manual remediation?
+* Does the cop help avoid bugs or is it merely stylistic?
+* For stylistic cops, does the enforced style reflect that of Salsify developers?

 ### Updating RuboCop

 Updating to a new minor version of `rubocop` may add new "pending" cops which are not enabled until the next major